The Bankrate promise

 Problems with short-term loans

-Payday loans supply cash to nearly 12 million Americans in need and make credit available to 11 percent of Americans with no credit history.
+Payday loans supply cash to nearly 12 million Americans in need and make credit available to Americans in 38 states.
 However, those loans can be devastating to someone’s finances for a few reasons:

 - Payday loans allow lenders direct access to checking accounts.
 When payments are due, the lender automatically withdraws the payment from the borrower’s account.
 However, should an account balance be too low to cover the withdrawal, consumers will face an overdraft fee from their bank and an additional fee from the payday lender.